Navigating the Challenges of AI-Generated Image Detection in the Wild: What Truly Matters?: Results

 \section{Results}

-In this section, we present the results of our analysis of the various factors affecting AID performance.
-Our findings confirm a key limitation previously discussed: while most methods achieve strong results on curated benchmark datasets, their performance degrades significantly when applied to in-the-wild AI-generated images, as illustrated in Figure~\cref{fig:academic}.
-To better understand the impact of each component, we vary one factor at a time while keeping the others fixed, allowing us to isolate and assess its individual contribution to overall performance.
+Our findings confirm a key limitation previously discussed: while most methods achieve strong results on curated benchmark datasets, their performance degrades significantly when applied to in-the-wild AI-generated images, as illustrated in \cref{fig:academic}.
+To better understand the impact of each component in isolation, we vary one factor at a time while keeping the others fixed.
 We then compare the results from the original implementations, as reported in the respective papers, with those obtained through our re-evaluation.